devernay/xcodelegacy/README.md

 - PPC assembler
 - Mac OS X SDK 10.4u, 10.5, 10.6, 10.7, 10.8, 10.9, 10.10, 10.11

+The script also fixes a few known bugs in the 10.4 and 10.5 SDK.

 Note: There may be similar tips to compile for older iOS (not Mac OS X) versions, but I don't develop for iOS.
 However, if you want to enhace the XcodeLegacy script to also include those components, I'll gladly integrate your modifications.

 Download